magentabusiness/magentabusiness.github.io/_includes/templates/api/key-value-format.md

 ## Key-value format

-By default, ThingsBoard supports key-value content in JSON.
+By default, IoT Hub supports key-value content in JSON.
 Key is always a string, while value can be either string, boolean, double, long or JSON.
 For example:

 ```json